nodejs/node/doc/api/esm.md

 When resolving the `"."` export, if no matching target is found, the `"main"` will be used as the final fallback.

-The conditions supported in Node.js are matched in the following order:
+The conditions supported in Node.js condition matching:

+* `"default"` - the generic fallback that will always match.
+Can be a CommonJS or ES module file.
+* `"import"` - matched when the package is loaded via `import` or `import()`.
+Can be any module format, this field does not set the type interpretation. _This is currently only supported behind the `--experimental-conditional-exports` flag._
-1. `"node"` - matched for any Node.js environment.
+* `"node"` - matched for any Node.js environment.
 Can be a CommonJS or ES module file. _This is currently only supported behind the `--experimental-conditional-exports` flag._
-2. `"require"` - matched when the package is loaded via `require()`.
+* `"require"` - matched when the package is loaded via `require()`.
    _This is currently only supported behind the `--experimental-conditional-exports` flag._

-3. `"import"` - matched when the package is loaded via `import` or `import()`.
-Can be any module format, this field does not set the type interpretation. _This is currently only supported behind the `--experimental-conditional-exports` flag._
-4. `"default"` - the generic fallback that will always match if no other more specific condition is matched first.
-Can be a CommonJS or ES module file.
+Condition matching is applied in object order from first to last within the `"exports"` object.

-> Setting any of the above flagged conditions for a published package is not
+> Setting the above conditions for a published package is not recommended until
-> recommended until they are unflagged to avoid breaking changes to packages in
+> conditional exports have been unflagged to avoid breaking changes to packages.
-> future.

 Using the `"require"` condition it is possible to define a package that will have a different exported value for CommonJS and ES modules, which can be a